bunnykek/bunnykek/README.md

 - I love automation and mainly I use python.
 - I can code with C++, Python, NodeJS for now.
 - Check out my projects.
-If you like my work then you can support me on Ko-fi or by sponsoring on Github itself.
+If you like my work then you can support me either on Ko-fi or by sponsoring on Github itself.

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=bunnykek&show_icons=true&theme=onedark)](https://github.com/bunnykek?tab=repositories)